- Order Capture

 Interactive Voice Response

 Interactive Voice Response (IVR) encompasses a wide variety of functions completed through the use of Computer Telephony Integration (CTI).
-Interactivity implies some exchange of information between one or more parties and a degree of control over which or how much information is retreived or exchanged.
+Interactivity implies some exchange of information between one or more parties and a degree of control over which or how much information is retrieved or exchanged.